Brnjak6/MovieTrends/README.md

 | React JS project - FilmVerse |

-Implementing what's learned so far and translating into dynamic web application.
+Implementing what's learned so far and translating it into dynamic web application.

-In this project api data is fetched from .themoviedb.org and displayed in many different use cases.
+In this project api data is fetched from www.themoviedb.org and displayed in many different use cases.

 ### FilmVerse app contains many different React hooks like useState, useEffect, useContext and custom hooks.